1024inc/engineering-blog/eng-paths/sr_staff_engineer.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

 - Has mentored and championed the promotion of 4+ ICs to Sr SE2 or Staff Engineer
 - Has regularly contributed to a technical blog or publications over the past 12 months
+- Has presented on software or management topics to external audiences such as conferences and interest groups and acted as a talent acquisition champion for Beyond
+- Has championed the promotion of 4+ engineers

+</td></tr>
+<tr><td>

+Sr Staff Engineer

+</td></tr>
+<tr><td  markdown="1">

+- Has mentored and championed the promotion of 4+ ICs to Sr SE2 or Staff Engineer
+- Has regularly contributed to a technical blog or publications over the past 12 months